 Ikeda ›› The scenic Wine Castle is a few minutes’ walk from the train station.
 Of course you can taste wine of the day.

-BOARDING ›› The first stop of the limited express train on the JR Chitose Line is Shin-Sapporo (10.9km).
-All local trains for the JR Sekisho Line leave from Chitose (41.0km).
+The limited express train Tokachi for Obihiro and the limited express train Ozora for Kushiro (via Obihiro) depart from Sapporo.
+The first stop of the limited express train on the JR Chitose Line is Shin-Sapporo.
+Local trains on the JR Sekisho Line leave from Chitose.

-BOARDING ›› The line from Shin-Yubari to Shintoku in the deep Hidaka Mountains was completed in 1981, with many tunnels and bridges.
+The line from Shin-Yubari to Shintoku, in the deep Hidaka Mountains, was completed in 1981, with many tunnels and bridges.
 There are no local trains this section, but the ordinary ticket (or the Seishun 18) users can be take the limited express train’s non-reserved seats (need to change trains at Shintoku).

 Tomamu is one of Hokkaido’s most accessible ski resorts, with its own train station at the base of slopes.
-Free shuttles buses, timed to meet all trains, make a few minutes run from JR Tomamu Station to the Resort Center.
+Free shuttles buses, timed to meet all trains, make a few minutes run to the Resort Center.

-BOARDING ›› The train heads into the 5810m Shin-Karikachi Tunnel (新狩勝トンネル) on the border between Kamikawa Region and Tokachi Region.
+A few kilometers after Tomamu the train heads into Shin-Karikachi Tunnel (5810m) on the border between Kamikawa Region and Tokachi Region.
 From where, the dramatic highland farm spreads out of the train.

 Tokachi Region’s capital and transport hub, Obihiro boasts numerous reputable restaurants, sweet shops and onsen sento (public bathhouses).
 A well-laid-out city center was modeled on Washington DC, which makes an ideal for pleasant strolling.
 It is hot in summer and cold in winter.

-BOARDING ›› Soon after Atsunai (290.2km) you meet the Pacific Ocean and enters Kushiro Region.
-A few kilometers after Onbetsu (305.2km), the train passes into the peaceful brackish marsh Pashikuru-numa (馬主来沼).
+Soon after Atsunai you meet the Pacific Ocean and enters Kushiro Region.
+A few kilometers after Onbetsu, the train passes into the peaceful brackish marsh Pashikuru-numa and the fishing town Shiranuka.

 Kushiro is Eastern Hokkaido’s largest port town and one of Japan’s premier fishing bases facing the Pacific Ocean.
 Summer is often cool and grey, but a foggy night on the river bank is fantastic.
 A wide variety of tasty seafood and sushi fascinates many travelers.

-CONNECTIONS ›› The scenic JR lines head east for Nemuro (6 daily / 2.5hrs) and north for Abashiri (5 daily / 3.5hrs).
-Long-distance buses run to Akanko Onsen, Kiritappu Onsen and Rausu on the Shiretoko Peninsula.
+The scenic rail lines head east for Nemuro on the JR Hanasaki Line and north for Abashiri on the JR Senmo Line.
+Long-distance buses run to Akanko Onsen, Kitami and Rausu.